 - 2 tablespoons melted butter

-- ¼ cup of milk or more to thin, if needed
+- ¼ cup milk or more to thin if needed

 - Spray a non-stick griddle or large skillet with gluten-free cooking spray.
 Heat over medium low heat.

-- In a large mixing bowl combine the flour, sugar, baking powder, salt, and xanthan.
+- In a large mixing bowl combine the flour, sugar, baking powder, salt, cinnamon and xanthan (if using).
 Whisk to combine.
 Add the egg, buttermilk and melted butter and whisk until smooth.
 If the batter seems excessively thick add ¼ cup of milk and whisk again.